 One of the most valuable habits you can have is a Daily Writing Habit!To help you get started we have created a 30 day long email program that will keep you on track.
 Every day for the next 30 days we will send you a writing prompt.
 As this is a social media and content marketing site we’ll send you prompts about these topics.
 But occasionally we add some free writing and other stuff, too.

 Same goes with creating content for a new client.
-You want to start shooting fresh creative ideas and valuable concepts straight away.
+You want to start shooting fresh content ideas and valuable concepts straight away.
 But there’s always the “awkward” starting phase where you don’t know…well…anything yet.
 Like what’s the client about and what’s expected of you.

 Know Your Client

 First, you need to get to know your client well.
 Analyze what it is that they do and what the goal of the company is.
 Ultimately you will see what kind of content they are.
-Maybe the client already has ideas for their content strategy, so make sure you get that vision right.
+Maybe the client already has content ideas for their strategy, so make sure you get that vision right.

 Identify Content Goals